PauloniaAQP/paulonia_cache_image/README.md

   runApp(MyApp());
 }
 ```
+In the `init()` function you can initialize the default values of the [Properties of ImageProvider](https://pub.dev/packages/paulonia_cache_image#properties).
+You can change a value in all Paulonia cache image widgets in your app.

 Paulonia cache image extends `ImageProvider`, so you can use it with any widget that supports an `ImageProvider` only with the URL.
 By default, the image is cached in the platform storage:
 ```dart